Aelx-Vaiman/MarketPlaceNodejs/README.md

 Generating Mock Data

 The server includes a script, mock.js, to generate mock data for testing and development.
 This script populates the MongoDB database with 100 randomly generated items.
-Running the Mock Data Script

-Execute the script.
+For running the Mock Data Script Execute the script.

 node mock.js